 The house kept growing in value, which prompted us to search for a 2nd home to buy as soon as possible, sensing another chance to get rich quick!
-In 2005, we did what many others had been doing to get-rich-quick.
-New Construction.
+In 2005, we did what some others had been doing to get-rich-quick.

 The problem was, it wasn’t appreciating in value anymore.
 Every house in the neighborhood was for sale, and no one was buying.
 I tried to rent it out, but the only offers I got were section 8 (a form of welfare where the government pays the rent).